Senior Academic Officer & Staff

-Dr. Ortega leads the development and implementation of the academic mission of the University of North Carolina.
-She advises the UNC President and the Board of Governors on academic issues.
-She works with the Chancellors and Chief Academic Officers of the seventeen constituent institutions in the implementation and assessment of University-wide initiatives in academic affairs.
+Dr. Gonzales leads the development and implementation of the academic mission of the University of North Carolina.
+He advises the UNC President and the Board of Governors on academic issues.
+He works with the Chancellors and Chief Academic Officers of the seventeen constituent institutions in the implementation and assessment of University-wide initiatives in academic affairs.

 Dr. Dixon is responsible for leading UNC's Office of Academic and Student Affairs.
 She serves as the chief student affairs officer of the University, is the Principal Investigator for the North Carolina College Access Challenge Grant, is the liaison between General Administration and the seventeen constituent institutions on issues primarily related to university policies regarding financial aid, athletics, and student health, and is the primary education representative to the CFNC partnership.

 Assistant Vice President for Academic and Student Affairs | 919-962-4907